List of 2019 Indian Premier League personnel changes

-This is a list of all personnel changes for the 2019 Indian Premier League.
+This is a list of all personnel changes for the 2019 Indian Premier League (IPL).

 Pre-auction

-IPL set the deadline of 15 November for both the trading window and the list of retained and released players.
+IPL set the deadline of 15 November for both the trading window and the list of each IPL franchise team's retained and released players.

 Transfers

 After being unhappy with his retention price by Sunrisers Hyderabad, Shikhar Dhawan was rumored to be transferred to Mumbai Indians, or Kings XI Punjab before eventually returning to his home team of Delhi Capitals.